 #4.
 Apply cuticle oil

 Once you’re done, remember to apply cuticle oil to moisturize the nails and cuticles.
-Apply this consistently during your nail time out for healthier and longer manicure duration.
+Apply this consistently during your nail time out for a healthier and longer manicure duration.
 Remember to massage the oil in, finger by finger because acetone can leave your hands dry.

 #5.
 Allow your nails some alone time

-Once you remove dip nails at home, it’s advised to allow the nails breath by taking about a week off.
+Once you remove dip nails at home, it’s advised to allow the nails breathe by taking about a week off.
 This allows the nails to rejuvenate as it’s a way of grooming healthy nails.
 There’s nothing a fresh manicure can’t fix.
-Invest in a nail strengthener and apply with the cuticle oil daily.
+Invest in a nail strengthener and apply it with the cuticle oil daily.